parmes/parmes/solfec/xdmf/export.rst

 .. topic:: XDMF_EXPORT (solfec, time, path | subset, attributes)

  Export results in XDMF format.
-Ignored in 'WRITE' mode.
+In 'WRITE' mode only the geometry at time :math:`t=0` is saved, while arguments *time* and *attributes* are ignored.

  * solfec -- SOLFEC object;